eclipse-velocitas/cli/docs/features/VARIABLES.md

 | `package` | Variable is valid within the same toolchain component and all of the components within the same package.
 Allows sharing of information within a package (e.g. a version identifier). |
 | `project` | Variable is valid within all toolchain components of the project.
 This allows toolchain components of type `core` to share information with all of it's `extensions`, for example a programming language or a configuration. |

+## Constants

+Variables can be marked as `constant` in a component's manifest.
+By marking a variable as constant, it can not be overwritten by project configuration.
+If an identically named variable is found, the CLI will raise an error until the collision is fixed manually.

 ## Built-in variables

 | Name | Example | Description |